 Most software platform boasts project management capabilities they don’t have, this is why integrated construction management software is a better option.
 An easy example for electrical subcontractors is with BIM and drawing management tools.
 Many drawings tools say they have project management as well, but electrical subcontractors end up paying a lot of money for a 2D only tool with minimal project management capabilities.
 As the construction world moves more and more into BIM-centric drawing plans and into primarily 3D models, electrical subcontractors will be remiss without the necessary tools to help their business grow.
 That’s why integrated construction management software is the tool of the future.
 By having many integrated software solutions, electrical subcontractors get the best tool for them.
-Here’s how integrated construction management software helps electrical subcontractors.
+Here’s how an integrated electrical contractor software helps electrical subcontractors.

 Software for You